TechColab/VR-Conditioner-MAX9926-reg/README.md

 Phill

+### 2022-08-07
+Added test-pads which can be used to solder directly when not using socket mount, E.g. when placing the VR conditioner as close as possible to the engine sensors in noisy environments.
+Improved ground plane shielding & much improved silk screen labelling.
+Tried to fit an official OpenSource Hardware logo but even the smallest is too big.
+Update to KiCAD v6.x so 3D renders now without components.
+N.B.
+To be clear, this board is for VR only & does not support an opto-isolator option.

 ### 2021-02-23
 I have not made & tested this design but it is barely changed from the manufacrurers data sheets or other designs.